bukalapak/snowboard/README.md

    --version, -v  print the version
 ```

+## FAQ

+- I am using Vim and snowboard file watcher doesn't trigger auto-regeneration, any idea?

+  It is known issue due Vim backup scheme.
+You can set on your `.vimrc`:

+    ```
+    set nobackup
+    set nowritebackup
+    ```

 ## Examples

 You can see examples of `snowboard` default template outputs, in [examples/alpha](examples/alpha) directory.
 They looks like: